Mavericks Big Wave Surf Spot!

 Usually I don't get into the tricky business of hotel recommendations, but we stayed at the Best Western Half Moon Lodge, and it was exceptionally good so I'm going to highly recommend it!
 We had a fantastic swim in their super-warm pool!
 And relaxed afterward in their jacuzzi that is outdoors and yet shielded with glass.

 Photo GalleryClick on photo to see large version

-    From Hwy 1, take Capistrano Rd toward the water and find a parking spot.
-Prospect Way leads from Capistrano Rd to a neighborhood of four parallel streets (Cornell, Yale, Harvard, and Princeton Avenues).
-Take any of these streets, and then turn right at the end, on W. Point Avenue, and this leads to where the wide walking path begins.
-On surf contest days, there is also parking at the airport, and there is a free shuttle bus that takes atendees from the airport and Prospect Way to the beginning of the walking path that leads to the cliffs and the beach.
+From Hwy 1, take Capistrano Rd toward the water, turn right on Prospect Way, and then find a parking spot on Cornell, Yale, Harvard, or Princeton Avenue.
+At the end of these streets, walk right on W. Point Avenue, and this leads to where the wide walking path begins.
+On surf contest days, there is also parking at the airport and a free shuttle bus takes attendees from the airport to the beginning of the walking path that leads to the cliffs and the beach.
 The thin trail to the top of the cliffs heads off to the right from the walking path.
 To get to the beach you continue around the harbor along the walking path.
-The red tab below is on the beach- click "satellite" to see a satellite photo of the area.

 This is an interactive map, you can zoom and move it.